SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/google-source/g-suite-apps-audit-source.md

 1. Select **G Suite Apps Audit**.
 1. For **Name**, type the name of the Source.
 Enter an optional Description.
 1. For **Application**, Select the G Suite app you wish to collect using this source.
 Steps may be repeated for each G Suite app you want to collect from.
 1. **Source Category**.
 Enter a string to tag the output collected from the source.
-The string that you supply will be saved in a metadata field called `_sourceCategory.`
+The string that you supply will be saved in a metadata field called `_sourceCategory`.
 1. **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.

    * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.